Don Muraco: Alliance with Mr. Fuji (1985–1987)

 Muraco returned to the WWF in 1985, managed by Mr. Fuji.
 After not wrestling on the card of the first WrestleMania, Muraco headlined three consecutive Madison Square Garden cards against WWF World Heavyweight Champion Hulk Hogan, climaxing in a bloody steel cage match on June 21, which Hogan won.
 On July 8, Muraco won the first King of the Ring tournament when he pinned The Iron Sheik in the Final.
 Before defeating the Sheik, Muraco had defeated the Junkyard Dog, Les Thornton and Pedro Morales to reach the Final.

 In addition to feuding with Ricky Steamboat for much of the remainder of the year which included hanging Steamboat from the top rope with Steamboat's own karate belt on an episode of WWF Championship Wrestling, Fuji and Muraco debuted Fuji Vice, a series of skits parodying Miami Vice, on Tuesday Night Titans (Fuji General, a parody of the ABC soap General Hospital, followed soon after).
 In 1986, Muraco allied with Adrian Adonis and Bob Orton Jr. in their feud with Roddy Piper.
 This led to Orton and Muraco becoming a regular tag team.
-In March 1987 they lost to the Can-Am Connection (Tom Zenk and Rick Martel) in the opening match of Wrestlemania III in front of a reported 93,173 fans at the Pontiac Silverdome.
+On March 29, 1987, they lost to the Can-Am Connection (Tom Zenk and Rick Martel) in the opening match of Wrestlemania III in front of a reported 93,173 fans at the Pontiac Silverdome.
 In July 1987, a falling out between Muraco and Orton led to a feud between them and a face turn for Muraco.
 Muraco won almost every match in the feud, on TV and at house shows, until Orton left the WWF that year.